sjkilts/sjkilts.github.iold/_posts/2015-05-15-a-private-dev-server.markdown

 title:  setting up a private development server with Jekyll, Jekyll-Auth and Heroku
 date: 2015-05-15 21:01:00
 description: this is what included images could look like
+category: tech
+tags: [web,jekyll,heroku,security,jekyll-auth]
+published: no
 ---
 talk about the journey. list lots of sources. post some code.
 Talk about sourcing the github team id. bundler. etc.

+the mission seems fairly obvious, have a place where you can build and test websites / communicate as a team that other people can’t easily see.
+Jekyll-auth makes that easy.
+Also, free private dev server is just cool

 Jean shorts raw denim Vice normcore, art party High Life PBR skateboard stumptown vinyl kitsch.
 Fingerstache four loko meh 8-bit, tousled banh mi tilde forage Schlitz dreamcatcher twee 3 wolf moon.
 Chambray asymmetrical paleo salvia, sartorial umami four loko master cleanse drinking vinegar brunch.